koeppj/kubernetes-sandbox/infrastruture/README.md

 - [`create-storage-class.yaml`](./create-storage-class.yaml) - A K8S manifest to create a `StorageClass` based on the [NFS CSI](https://github.com/kubernetes-csi/csi-driver-nfs) storage driver.
 Based on [this](https://microk8s.io/docs/how-to-nfs) how-to.
 - [`create-awsdns-updater.yaml`](./create-awsdns-updater.yaml) - A K83 manifest to create a pod that continuously checks Certificates and creates AWS Route53 A records as required.
 - [`create-records.sh`](./create-records.sh) - Shell script that does the work of UPSERTing AWS Route53 A records based on Certificates.
 See [AWSDNS](./awsdns.Dockerfile) Dockerfile.
-- [`redeploy-awsdns-updater.sh](./redeploy-awsdns-updater.sh) - Shell script to redeploy the AWS Route53 Updater stuff (for testing and if the public facing IP changes)
+- [`redeploy-awsdns-updater.sh`](./redeploy-awsdns-updater.sh) - Shell script to redeploy the AWS Route53 Updater stuff (for testing and if the public facing IP changes)
+- [`redeploy-awsecr-updater.sh`](./redeploy-awsecr-updater.sh) - Shell script to build/deploy the AWS ECR Token components.